 Britain’s Biggest Wartime Stoppage: the Origins of the Engineering Strike of May 1917

 The May 1917 engineering strike was Britain’s largest during the First World War.
 Lasting over three weeks, it involved some 200,000 workers in forty-five towns and cities, costing 1.5 million working days.
-It occurred when Russia’s February Revolution and the failure of France’s Chemin des Dames offensive had already thwarted Allied planning for a war-winning spring campaign.
-During April Britain had suffered catastrophic shipping losses and its cereal stocks fell dangerously low.
-In the midst of the battle of Arras, the British Expeditionary Force (BEF) lost delivery of over sixty heavy artillery pieces and some ninety field guns.
-The Attorney-General, F. E.Smith, warned that such disruption made victory more remote and might cost soldiers’ lives.
-Prime Minister David Lloyd George’s War Cabinet discussed the strike repeatedly, the Secretary for War, the Earl of Derby, warning Britain’s Western Front Commander, Sir Douglas Haig, that ministers had been ‘really scared’.
+When it occurred, Russia’s February Revolution and the failure of France’s Chemin des Dames offensive had already thwarted Allied planning for a war-winning spring campaign, while during April Britain suffered catastrophic shipping losses and its cereal stocks fell dangerously low.
+Now, in the midst of the battle of Arras, the strike delayed delivery to the British Expeditionary Force (BEF) of over sixty heavy artillery pieces and ninety field guns.
+The Attorney-General, F. E.Smith, warned such disruption made victory more remote, and might cost soldiers’ lives.
+Prime Minister David Lloyd George’s War Cabinet discussed the stoppage repeatedly, the Secretary for War warning Britain’s Western Front Commander that ministers had been ‘really scared’.
 Arthur Henderson, the Labour Party Leader and a War Cabinet member, felt the strike represented ‘possibly one of the most menacing situations since the start of the war’; and Christopher Addison, the Munitions Minister, agreed.
-Alfred Lord Milner, another Cabinet member, acknowledged to the Premier that ‘the question of Labour unrest … occupies so much of your attention - as it must indeed cause anxiety to all of us’.
+Alfred Lord Milner, another War Cabinet member, acknowledged to the Premier that ‘the question of Labour unrest … occupies so much of your attention - as it must indeed cause anxiety to all of us’.
 Lloyd George himself commented on the episode retrospectively that ‘of all the problems which governments had to handle during the Great War, the most delicate and probably the most perilous were those arising on the home front’.